Grooming

 When grooming from head to toe, don’t overlook the nails!
 Although they are tricky to trim on your own, keeping a dog’s nails at an ideal length is important.
 If they’re too long, they can scratch your hardwood floors and, worse, be a health hazard, causing pressure and pain on their feet and joints.

-To trim, use clippers like the BOSHEL Trimmer or a grinder, which shortens the nail by filing.
+Be sure to get nail clippers or a grinder for this stage in the grooming process.
+We reccomend the BOSHEL Trimmer or a grinder, which shortens the nail by filing.
 Either way, do not go beyond the shell (the white part of the nail bed into the quick (the pink part where the blood vessels are).
 That can be painful and cause bleeding.
 If the nail feels spongy while you’re trying to cut it, stop immediately — you’re cutting the quick!

 Use your thumb to gently but firmly hold the paw pad and nail while pulling hair away so you don’t trim it in the process.
 Then use the other hand to clip or file down the nail.
 If using clippers, keep the cuts very small to reduce the risk of trimming too much.
 If you accidentally go too far and your dog’s toenail starts bleeding, apply a little all-purpose flour or cornstarch to reduce the flow.